jsonljn/flywire-nt-consistency/README.md

 # Neurotransmitter Consistency Within Cell Types Across FlyWire Connectomes

-FlyWire summer internship project.
 Tests whether neurons sharing a cell type label agree on their predicted neurotransmitter, as Dale's law would suggest — and traces the strongest outliers to their actual cause.

 ## Headline result